-Tickets for the HSR can be booked online here with Klook, on the official THSR website, via Ibon machines, or directly at the station.
+Tickets for the HSR can be booked online here with Klook (tourists only), on the official THSR website, via Ibon machines, or directly at the station.
 A standard seat costs TWD700, and a business class seat TWD 1250.
 If you don’t mind not having a guaranteed seat, non-reserved tickets cost TWD 675.

 While taking the HSR to Taichung is arguably the easiest route to access the city, you should know the HSR Station is not actually in town.
 Instead, it is in Wuri District, just on the city’s outer edges.
 Thankfully the station is well connected, with buses, trains, taxis, and the MRT Green Line allowing easy access to central Taichung.